Haivision/srt/docs/packet-filtering-and-fec.md

 `packetfilter` parameter in an SRT URI in the applications.

 The packet filter framework is open for extensions so that users may register their own filters.
-SRT provides also one builtin filter named "fec".
+SRT provides also one built-in filter named "fec".
 This filter implements the FEC mechanism, as described in SMPTE 2022-1-2007.

 ![SRT packet filter mechanism](/docs/images/packet-filter-mechanism.png)